 The receipt that you receive from the ticket inspectors is an increased fare charge, which must be paid within 14 days.
 The amount stated on the ticket is to be paid to the collection company that is responsible for the S-Bahn account.

-From the timetable change on 15 December 2019, customers who are unable to present a valid ticket or none at all during checks can only pay the increased transport charge of 60 euros on the train or platform by Girocard (formally known as EC card) or credit card.
+Customers who are unable to present a valid ticket or none at all during checks can only pay the increased transport charge of 60 euros on the train or platform by Girocard (formally known as EC card) or credit card.
+Cash is only accepted at a later time upon presentation of the payment request slip and the confirmation receipt at a customer service center or the Customer Relations Office at Ostbahnhof station.

 The increased fare charge without a valid ticket is not a penalty or a fine, but a civil claim.
 Claims of whether someone used the public transportation without a valid ticket, deliberately or by mistake, will not be determined when issued.